tamer-boutros/430Lproject/README.md

 # Exchange Rate App
 EECE 430L Project developed for Web and Android.
 Supervised by Dr. Hussein Bakri and Dr. Mohamad Chehab.
 Developed by:

-- Tamer Boutrous
+- Tamer Boutrous - Backend
-- Ralph Abou Nader
+- Ralph Abou Nader - Android
-- Mohamad Khalil
+- Mohamad Khalil - Web

 ## Note:
 We deplyed both frontend and backend on the web.